.

 Jeffrey’s “Metadata-Viewer Preset Editor” Lightroom Plugin

-This plugin allows you to create and edit tagset presets for Lightroom's metadata viewer.
+This plugin for Adobe Lightroom Classic allows you to create and edit tagset presets for Lightroom's metadata viewer.
 That is, it allows you to pick and choose which metadata items Lightroom should show for each photo, and in what order they should be shown.

 To be clear: this plugin does not allow you to edit photo metadata itself.

-It merely allows you to edit the list of items to be displayed.
+It merely allows you to configure the list of items that Lightroom displays.

 This plugin is an in-Lightroom version of the web-based preset editor that I published a couple of years ago.
 That application continues to work, but this plugin should prove to be more convenient.
 Also, this plugin incorporates the ability to include the custom metadata from other Lightroom plugins in your presets, a feature that I have not gotten around to update the online tool with.